cripperz/share4bucks/readme.txt

 fan page and help in the increase of its popularity.

-Even though there isn’t a limit on the number of people who can like a Facebook fan
+Even though there isn't a limit on the number of people who can like a Facebook fan

 page, you can control and restrict the fans (the people liking a fan are usually known as